hendricius/the-bread-code/recipes/sweet/date-walnut-bread.md

 # Date Walnut Bread

-The date walnut bread is an exquisit bread with an amazing taste.
+The date walnut bread is an exquisite bread with an amazing taste.
 You initially taste the dates and then have walnutty taste afterwards.
-I never put any toppings on the bread as it tastes very well standalone.
+I never put any toppings on the bread as it tastes great on its own.

 ## Custom Ingredients